sithmel/diogenes/README.md

   })
 ```
 In this case the result will be an object with an attribute for each dependency (deps.count, deps.abstract).
-Once a service has been executed, the result is cached forever.

 Errors
 ======
 If a service returns or throws an exception, this is propagated along the execution graph.
 Services getting an exception as one of the dependencies, are not executed.
-When a service gets an exception, its state is not cached.
-So it can be executed again.

 Using function references
 =========================